 Motorola G Play (2021) is expected to launch very soon.
 The smartphone has been spotted on the Google Play Console ahead of the launch confirmation.
 The device will come with a Qualcomm Snapdragon 460 processor.
 The chipset will be paired with an Adreno 610 GPU, and 3GB of RAM.
 It is possible that the company could launch the smartphone with more RAM and storage options.
 The same details of the performance unit were previously spotted on Geekbench as well.

 The Google Play Console listing further reveals that Moto G Play will come with an HD+ display.
 It will have a 720 x 1600 resolution.
 The screen will have a waterdrop notch and come with a fairly thick chin bezel.
 Details about the screen size have not been revealed.

-Details about the camera setup of the device are currently unknown at the moment.
-The smartphone was also spotted on the Google Play supported devices listing.
-Moto G Play (2021) has been codenamed “guamna”.
+There is no word on the camera setup details of the upcoming Motorola smartphone.
+The smartphone was also spotted on the Google Play supported devices listing with the codename “guamna”.